 "You'll be awake in your grave.
 You'll be alive when they feed."A 2009 independent Western horror film which premiered at the Toronto International Film Festival before being released on DVD.
 The plot concerns a family of Dakota Territory settlers who are viciously attacked and kidnapped from their home.
 When Irish immigrant Fergus Coffey returns to find his intended bride missing, he believes the family to have been taken by Indians and assembles a posse to rescue them.
-However, they soon discover that rapacious natives would be a kindness compared to the inhuman horror lurking beneath the ground.Not to be confused with The Borrowers.
+However, they soon discover that rapacious natives would be a kindness compared to the inhuman horror lurking beneath the ground.Probably the best movie about cowboys fighting worm-people featuring Clancy Brown that you'll see this year.Not to be confused with The Borrowers.

 And I Must Scream: A variation.
 The victims are not trapped forever, but they are almost completely paralyzed.
 They are apparently conscious the entire time, but cannot sleep, move, or speak.
 They just lay there in the soil, feeling their bodies rot, until the Burrowers return for them.